NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqQC/lab-chipqc.rst

 .. code-block:: R

-	#	add the path to the class-specific R libraries
+	#	add the path to the tutorial-specific R libraries
 	assign(".lib.loc", "/sw/courses/epigenomics/software/R", envir = environment(.libPaths))

-	#	you can see that the class-specific R library path is added
+	#	you can see that the tutorial-specific R library path is added
 	.libPaths()
 	[1] "/sw/courses/epigenomics/software/R"